Skip to main content

 Booking fields example showing how an internal note booking field with notes looks.

 You can edit this field as many times as you like.
-You may also wish to add it to the attendee list for the event on the day, and export your lists as required.
+On the day of the event, you may also wish to add it to the attendee list and export your lists as required.

 💬 Any questions or feedback?
 There are two ways to get in touch: